7000 BT to 270 BT: The Agricultural Age

 - Taoism - Text by M. Alan Kazlev

-Old Earth Chinese quietist religion, based on contemplation, non-contending, cultivating the ch'i, and understanding the interplay of yin and yang.
+Old Earth quietist religion originating in China, based on contemplation, non-contending, cultivating the ch'i, and understanding the interplay of yin and yang.
 Also includes more dynamic magical, alchemical and martial arts elements and sects.